doroshenko-viktor/doroshenko-viktor.github.io/content/blog/javascript/js-iterables.md

 additional methods.
 It does not allow acces by index.
 Instead values may be accessed only by it's keys.
 Unlike `object` keys may be not only of `string`, `number` or `symbol` type, but any type.

+Maps are quite similar to js objects, but unlike them maps allow any data as key and also may be more performant on large amount of data sets.
+Also maps are better on frequent inserts/removes of data.

 Creating of `Map`:

 ```js